-Causal inference
+Causal Inference

 - What would happen with exposure?

-- What would happen with no exposure?
+- What would happen without exposure?

 - Do these potential outcomes differ?

-Consider a binary exposure \(A\) with two levels, \(A = 0\) and \(A=1\) and a continuous outcome \(Y\).
-Estimating the causal effect of \(A\) on outcome \(Y\) requires contrasting two states of the world.
-The state of the the world \(Y^{a=1}\) when, perhaps contrary to fact, \(A\) is set to \(1\) and the state of the world \(Y^{a=0}\) when, perhaps contrary to fact, \(A\) is set to \(0\).
-We say that \(A\) affects \(Y\) when the quantities \(Y^{a=1} - Y^{a=0} \neq 0\)(Hernan and Robins 2023).
+Consider a binary exposure \(A\) with two levels, \(A = 0\) and \(A = 1\) and a continuous outcome \(Y\).
+Estimating the causal effect of \(A\) on outcome \(Y\) requires contrasting two counterfactual states of the world: the state \(Y^{a=1}\) when, hypothetically, \(A\) is set to \(1\) and the state \(Y^{a=0}\) when, hypothetically, \(A\) is set to \(0\).
+We say that \(A\) affects \(Y\) when the quantities \(Y^{a=1} - Y^{a=0} \neq 0\) (Hernan and Robins 2023).

 At any given time, for any individual, at most only one level of the exposure \(A\) may be realised.
-That is, \(Y^{a=1}\) and \(Y^{a=0}\) are never simultaneously observed in any individual.
-As such, individual-level causal effects are not typically identified in the data.
+That is, \(Y^{a=1}\) and \(Y^{a=0}\) are never simultaneously observed for any individual.
+As such, individual-level causal effects are not typically identifiable in the data.
 This is referred to as “the fundamental problem of causal inference” (Rubin 1976; Gelman, Hill, and Vehtari 2020). \(Y^{a=1}\) and \(Y^{a=0}\) are therefore called “potential” or “counterfactual” outcomes.

-Although we cannot generally observed causal effects in any individual, when certain assumptions are satisfied, we may identify the average or marginal causal effect at the level of a population.
-We say there is an average or marginal causal effect if the difference of the averages of those who are exposed and are not exposed does not equal zero: \(E(Y^{a=1}) - E(Y^{a=0})\neq 0\) .
-Because the difference of the means is equivalent to the mean of the differences, we may equivalently say there is an marginal causal effect if \(E(Y^{a=1} - Y^{a=0})\neq 0\) (Hernan and Robins 2023).
-1
+Although we generally cannot observe individual causal effects, when certain assumptions are satisfied, we may identify the average or marginal causal effect at the population level.
+We say there is an average or marginal causal effect if the difference of the means of those who are exposed and not exposed does not equal zero: \(E(Y^{a=1}) - E(Y^{a=0})\neq 0\).
+Because the difference of the means is equivalent to the mean of the differences, we may equivalently say there is a marginal causal effect if \(E(Y^{a=1} - Y^{a=0})\neq 0\) (Hernan and Robins 2023).

 \[Y^a \perp\!\!\!\perp A|L\]

-\[ATE = E[Y^{a*}] - E[Y^a] = \]
+\[ATE = E[Y^{a^*}] - E[Y^a] = \sum_l E[Y|A=a^*, L=l]\Pr[L=l] - \sum_l E[Y|A=a, L=l]\Pr[L=l]\]

-\[ATE = E[E(Y|A = a, \boldsymbol{L}) - E(Y|A = a*, \boldsymbol{L})]\]
+\[ATE = E[E(Y|A = a, \boldsymbol{L}) - E(Y|A = a^*, \boldsymbol{L})]\]

-\[\{A\_{t-1}, \boldsymbol{Y_{t-1}} = (Y_{1, t-1}, Y_{2, t-1}, Y_{3, t-1}\dots Y_{n, t-1})\} \subset \boldsymbol{L}\]
+\[\{A_{t-1}, \boldsymbol{Y_{t-1}} = (Y_{1, t-1}, Y_{2, t-1}, Y_{3, t-1}\dots Y_{n, t-1})\} \subset \boldsymbol{L}\]

 \[E(Y|A, \boldsymbol{L})\]